 If left alone or ignored for a long time, these canines display their boredom and frustration through excess barking and chewing.

 These dogs need early and ample socialization to develop into well-rounded and healthy dogs.
-Training is important and you can either do it yourself, enroll them into a puppy kindergarten, or hire a professional dog trainer for your dog.
+Training is important and you can either do it yourself with a dog whistle, enroll them into a puppy kindergarten, or hire a professional dog trainer for your dog.

 Other than this, expose your puppy to different people and experiences to help him develop the required skills.